scootdev/groupcache/README.md

    the loaded value to all callers.

  * does not support versioned values.
 If key "foo" is value "bar", key "foo" must always be "bar".
-There are neither cache expiration times, nor explicit cache evictions.
+There are no explicit cache evictions.
    Thus there is also no CAS, nor Increment/Decrement.
    This also means that groupcache....

  * ... supports automatic mirroring of super-hot items to multiple processes.
 This prevents memcached hot spotting where a machine's